Please read on to find out about our data policy and rules and regulations for the 2020 special edition of the competition.

 - We collect data about you solely for use in connection with the competition.

-- We will only share that data with those who need it in order to administer the competition or prizes.
+- We will only share that data with those who need it in order to administer the competition.
 This includes the competition staff at the University of Southampton and a small number of staff in the website development team and they are only permitted to use that data in connection with the competition.

 - With the exception of the Leader Boards and material you post on the Forum, if any, we will not share your data with anyone else without your consent.